Skip to content

 wurzel generate --backend DvcBackend --output dvc.yaml examples.pipeline.pipelinedemo:pipeline

-Environment Configuration
+Environment Configuration (Generate-Time Alternative)

-Configure the DVC backend using environment variables:
+Alternatively, configure the DVC backend using environment variables at generate-time:

 export DVCBACKEND__DATA_DIR=./data